Towards Prediction of Financial Crashes with a D-Wave Quantum Computer: Implementation in a D-Wave 2000Q quantum annealer

 We can calculate the equilibrium state $\vec{v_q}$ and the equity value vector $\vec{V}$ on a classical computer using

+which are linear equations that in fact can be implemented in a quantum annealer by using only 2-local terms, result of squaring the expression in a similar way to Eq.~\eqref{eq:objective}.

 The objective function shown in Eq.~\eqref{eq:objective} was implemented, for benchmarking reasons, both in a quantum annealer and a classical simulator.
-Variables $v_i$ were encoded, $v_i=\sum_{\alpha=0}^72^\alpha x_{i,\alpha}$, on seven qubits.
+Variables $v_i$ were encoded, $v_i=\sum_{\alpha=0}^62^\alpha x_{i,\alpha}$, on seven qubits.
 As such, this constrains the $v_i$ to be integers smaller than 127.
 A quantum implementation of this algorithm does not require ancilla qubits, as there are no many-qubit interactions.

 The QUBO for this linear problem is a $70\times70$ matrix, with 210 couplers which cannot be solved directly due to the topology structure of the quantum annealer.
 D-Wave provides a software named {\it qbsolv} that allows to combine the classical computer with its quantum annealer by splitting the QUBO matrix into partition matrices that can be embedded in the quantum annealer.
 As a decomposing solver, it finds a minimum value of a large QUBO problem by splitting it into pieces solved either via a D-Wave system or a classical tabu solver (both approaches were considered here for comparison purposes).
-Since the D-Wave 2000 processor is a quantum annealer, $20$ results would be obtained from a {\it qbsolv} process with a default setting; these results should be handled by a correction process, e.g., majority voting, to help us identify the most plausible answer.
+Since the D-Wave 2000Q processor is a quantum annealer, $20$ results would be obtained from a {\it qbsolv} process with a default setting; these results should be handled by a correction process, e.g., majority voting, to help us identify the most plausible answer.
 The result of this QUBO problem is shown in Fig.~\ref{vlinear}, where the exact solution via solving a linear matrix equation, {\it qbsolv} solution with classical tabu solver, and {\it qbsolv} solution with D-Wave quantum annealer, are compared.
-It is straightforward to observe that a quantum annealer provides a similar solution to the exact solution than the classical tabu solver.
+It is straightforward to observe that comparing the individual equilibrium values, a quantum annealer provides a solution that present more accurate individual values of the assets than the prediction from the classical solver.